poojaahuja15/icecream_website/README.md

 # icecream_website
- This website created in django with some basic concepts of django
+ This website created in django with some basic concepts